Nature

 Hiking

 Berkeley County is blessed with many great hiking opportunities.
 Here you can hike the Tuscarora trail and many others.
-Whether you’re looking for a peaceful walk in the woods, or a challenging climb to a mountain overlook there is a trail for you.
+Whether you’re looking for a peaceful walk in the woods, or a challenging climb to a mountain overlook there’s a trail for you.

 Biking